attilammagyar/js80p/README.md

-I'm not a lawyer, so I have no idea if it would count as trademark infringement if I claimed VST 2.4 compatibility for JS80P without obtaining a license from Steinberg Media Technologies GmbH, so I don't do it.
+I'm not a lawyer, so I have no idea if it would count as trademark infringement if I claimed VST 2.4 compatibility for JS80P without obtaining a license from Steinberg Media Technologies GmbH, so I don't do it, especially since they no longer issue new licenses for VST 2 to anybody.
 Instead, I use the name of an open source programming library which makes it possible to build plugins that can be loaded into VST 2.4 hosts without that license:
 [FST](https://git.iem.at/zmoelnig/FST).

 <a id="faq-params-polyphony" href="#toc">Table of Contents</a>